Apple’s new Mac Mini M2 gets you more power for a cheaper $599 — and you can order it now | CNN Underscored

 The new M2-powered Mac Mini desktop promises up to a 50% performance boost as well as improved connectivity.
 If you want a computer that has a small footprint but big power, it's worth keeping an eye on.

-The 2023 Mac Mini with M2 and M2 Pro are available for preorder now, and will hit stores on January 24.
-The Mac Mini with M2 starts at $599 ($100 less than the previous version) and the Mac Mini with M2 Pro starts at $1299.
+The 2023 Mac Mini with M2 and M2 Pro are available for preorder now and will hit stores on Jan.
+24. The Mac Mini with M2 starts at $599 ($100 less than the previous version), and the Mac Mini with M2 Pro starts at $1,299.

 More performance and speed in the tiny Mac Mini body